Joseni99/azure-iot-learn/07_hands_on_lab_01.md

    <img title="" src="img\4%20(22).png" alt="4 (22).png" width="316">
    </p>

-8. Now it is time to try if we can reach or kitty.png, remember is in a container of a storage account
+8. Now it is time to try if we can reach or kitty.png, remember is in a container of a storage account.

    Spoiler, we cannot access the file due because we only can read and not list.

 <p align="center">
 <img title="" src="img\4%20(24).png" alt="4 (24).png" width="674">